jeesap/sre-proj2/project/dr_template.md

 **RDS cluster:**

-we are deploying two RDS cluster.
-One RDS cluster as primary cluster is deployed in us-east-2 region.
-This RDS cluster has one write instance and one read instance.
-The another RDS cluster as secondary cluster is deployed in us-west-1 region with replication from the primary cluster in us-east.2.
-This secondary cluster has 2 read instances.
+Primary RDS cluster (which has one write instance and one read instance) is deployed in us-east-2 region.
+The secondary RDS cluster (which has 2 read instances) is deployed in us-west-1 region (DR Zone) with replication from the primary cluster .

 **Application Load Balancer :**